Colouring and Covering Nowhere Dense Graphs: High-Girth Regular Graphs

 \section{High-Girth Regular Graphs}

-We want to explore if assuming constant expansion for a graph class (such as classes excluding a topological minor) results to polynomial colouring numbers.
-To this end, we would expect such classes to have exponential weak colouring numbers, but it is much more unclear what the case for their colouring numbers is (which can have an exponential gap with the weak colouring number).
-Surprisingly, we prove that, in fact, even classes of bounded degree (which are of the simplest classes that can exclude a topological minor) can't have polynomial colouring numbers.
+The goal of this section is to study the generalised colouring numbers of graph classes with constant topological expansion (such as classes excluding a topological minor).
+In light of~(\cite{zhu09}, Lemma 3.3), it is not surprising that such classes can have exponential weak colouring numbers.
+Surprisingly, we prove that, in fact, even classes of bounded degree (which are of the simplest classes that can exclude a topological minor) have superpolynomial colouring numbers, too.
 For this section, we let $n\coloneqq |V(G)|$.